Gokhale Institute of Politics and Economics: B.Sc. programme

-The institute offers a three-year undergraduate degree in Economics, encompassing forty-two courses.
+The institute offers a four-year undergraduate degree in Economics, encompassing forty-two courses.
 In addition to being a quantitative introduction to the discipline, the programme covers finance, management, accounting and sociology.
 It introduced its first batch in 2019.

 Publications

 The institute publishes a quarterly journal of economics in English, Artha Vijnana, the first publication of which was made in March 1959.
 This journal publishes results of research work carried out in the Institute as well as works of scholars from outside the institute after a refereeing process.
 The institute also publishes research works in the form of books and mimeograph series.
 The Kale Memorial Lecture, organised by the institute every year on the occasion of the Founder's Day, is published under the Kale Memorial Lecture Series.
 Over 70 lectures have been delivered under this Lecture Series, and the list of speakers includes such prominent figures as: B R Ambedkar, John Mathai, P C Mahalanobis, V.K.R.V.
 Rao, K N Raj, V M Dandekar, I G Patel, Andre Beteille, Manmohan Singh, Amresh Bagchi, Jagdish Bhagwati, C Rangarajan and A P J Abdul Kalam.
 All the Kale Memorial Lectures delivered at the Gokhale Institute are published, and most of the Lectures' Text can be found on JSTOR.

 This is a List of Kale Memorial Lectures held at Gokhale Institute of Politics and Economics since 1937.